‘Game Of Thrones’: ‘Sesame Street’ Teaches Tyrion And Cersei About Respect

 The Lannisters have a rather grim family history of late in HBO’s Game of Thrones.
 But, could Sesame Street teach Tyrion and Cersei how to get along?

-Cersei (Lena Headey) has always hated her younger brother, Tyrion (Peter Dinklage) for a multitude of reasons, but mostly because he killed their mother during birth.
+Cersei (Lena Headey) has always hated her younger brother, Tyrion (Peter Dinklage), for a multitude of reasons, but mostly because he killed their mother during birth.
 Tyrion was also responsible for the death of their father, Tywin (Charles Dance).
-However, now Cersei has added her beloved brother, Jaime (Nikolaj Coster-Waldau) to her hate list since he deflected for the North after she refused to deliver on her word regarding support against the Night King’s (Vladimír Furdík).
+However, now Cersei has added her beloved brother, Jaime (Nikolaj Coster-Waldau), to her hate list since he defected for the North after she refused to deliver on her word regarding support against the Night King’s (Vladimír Furdík) army of the dead.

 As a result of the constant feuding, Sesame Street has decided that it is time to step in and address the issue, according to Nerdist.